 Mine for Local Privilege Escalation Vulnerabilities in Windows Applications Using Automation and Virtualization

-TLDR: A year ago, I noticed that there are very easy-to-spot vulnerabilities on Windows third-party applications that lead to local privilege escalation.
+TLDR: A year ago, I noticed that there are very easy-to-spot vulnerabilities on Windows thick-clients that lead to local privilege escalation.
 I developed an automation solution that browses the web looking for Windows applications, downloads and installs them, and then performs some static scans on the system after installing the targeted software.
 When it finds vulnerable software, it sends notifications to Slack.
-Using this project, I was able to find more than 40 LPE vulnerabilities and 2 CVEs in a very short period.
+Using this project, I was able to find more than 40 LPE vulnerabilities and 12 CVEs in a very short period.
 I called this project Miner: GitHub Repository.
 This post briefly talks about the project and shows how to start employing it.

 This automation project is designed to perform analysis in a massive number of executables.
 The tool receives a queue of executables, and then it spawns a number of VMs according to the number of executables.
 In each VM, it installs a targeted executable individually using different methods.
 Then it performs scans in the VM after installing the executable to find local privilege escalation vulnerabilities and indicators of poor design.